 If it is imperative to have pipes located on an outside wall, as they must be well-insulated.
 Piping insulation is sold in both rubber and fiberglass.

-Insulate pipes in all other unheated areas as well, such as crawl spaces, basement, attic, and garage.
+Insulate pipes in all other unheated areas as well, such as crawl spaces, basements, attics, and garages.
 Fix the source of any drafts (such as near cables, dryer vents, bathroom fan vents, windows) and insulate pipes at risk.

 HOW TO PREVENT FROZEN PIPES IN SUBFREEZING TEMPERATURES